atsai488/spotifySkipper/README.md

 To get started, go to spotify's web api website and register for an account.
-Then, register for an api token and use the client id as well as client secret to fill into the file in api.py
+Then, register for an api token and use the client id as well as client secret to create an .env file which houses the client id as 'CLIENT_ID' and client secret as "CLIENT_SECRET"